ICT-Convergence-Security-Lab-Chosun/SDBA/README.md

 ![SDBA](figure/fig1.png)
 The code for the SDBA paper(arXiv link) was implemented using Python 3.12.1, PyTorch 2.4.0, and Torchvision 0.19.0.

+This repository is primarily based on the foundational code structure from "How to Backdoor Federated Learning" (https://github.com/ebagdasa/backdoor_federated_learning) and "Neurotoxin: Durable Backdoors in Federated Learning" (https://github.com/jhcknzzm/Federated-Learning-Backdoor) for code development.
 ---

 ## Preparation